 Jamie Redgate grew up on the north edge of Scotland.
-He moved south to study English at the University of Strathclyde, and from there to the University of Glasgow to do an MLitt in American Studies and, finally, a PhD in English Literature, which was funded by the Arts and Humanities Research Council and completed in 2018.
-The resulting book, Wallace and I (2019), is now available in paperback from Routledge.
+He moved south to study English at the University of Strathclyde, and from there to the University of Glasgow to do an MLitt in American Studies and a PhD in English Literature.
+The latter was funded by the Arts and Humanities Research Council and the resulting book, Wallace and I (2019), is now available in paperback from Routledge.

 I was blown away by it.
 It’s a complete map of Wallace’s vision of cognition, and it’s just really accessible and smart, so, look for that one.